steveyttt/awscertnotes/devops/sdlc/codepipeline/README.md

 Can use custom and default KMS keys
 Can use a default S3 bucket or a custom S3 bucket in the same account and region

+ENSURE YOU ENABLE VERSIONING ON THE S3 BUCKET THAT STORES THE SOURCE ARTIFACTS USED BY CODE PIPELINE

 Sources allowed are:
 - IF USING VCS YOU NEED TO SPECIFY THE BRANCH!!!!
 ONE BRANCH PER CODE PIPELINE!!!!
 - AWS CodeCommit (This is not supported in codedeploy)